Kane Gulch to Junction & Turkey Pen Ruins

-- perched under a huge overhang with excellent natural protection.
+At 4 miles, you come to an major side canyon to the right and a huge grove of cottonwoods.
+Look up to the right on the cliff and you'll see the Junction Ruins - perched under a huge overhang with excellent natural protection.
 Below the cliff is the "midden," or trash heap.
 Yep, this is where they threw the trash from the ruins above.
 Tons of broken pottery sherds litter the ground.
 Respect the area and do not disturb the remains.
 There are fun ruins to explore on ground level as well as the higher ones, which you cannot access.

 Back on the trail, continue .7 miles to the Turkey Pen Ruin, with more houses up high on the cliff.
 Down below are many houses and a kiva that you can explore.
 The highlight here is a set of sticks that have stood for nearly 1,000 years and appears to be a pen to hold turkeys.
 Excellent petroglyphs line the wall, making this an exciting destination for all.